zengjilie/nvim-setup/readme.md

 ## Neovim Setup
-I'm gradually switching from Vim to Neovim
-Because neovim is cooler and I don't really need so many fancy functionalities
+I'm gradually switching from Vim to Neovim because neovim is cooler and I don't really need so many fancy functionalities

 ### Hot Keys